osg-htc/docs/docs/release/signing.md

 | Key ID             | `effc3be6`                                             |
 | Repositories       | All non-development osg-24 repositories                |

+### End-of-life Release Series ###

+The following keys are for release series that have reached their end-of-life.

 | OSG 23 Automated Signing Key |                                              |
 |--------------------|--------------------------------------------------------|
 | Location           | `/etc/pki/rpm-gpg/RPM-GPG-KEY-OSG-23-auto`             |